 AI chatbots, on the other hand, use artificial intelligence and natural language understanding (NLU) algorithms to interpret the user’s input and generate a response.
 They can recognize the meaning of human utterances and generate new messages dynamically.
-This makes chatbots powered by conversational AI much more flexible than rule-based chatbots.
+This makes chatbots powered by artificial intelligence much more flexible than rule-based chatbots.

 Here is an example of two AIs having a conversation.